 Haridwar is an ancient city in the Haridwar district of Uttrakhand, India.
 This city has spread out to an area of 12 sq. k.m. at an altitude of 314 meters on the banks of the holy river Ganga in Northern India.
 The lush green forests, sparkling clean water of the river Ganges & snow peaks make this holy city truly magical.

 Haridwar is regarded as one of the seven holiest places (Sapta Puri) to Hindus, it is an ancient belief that Haridwar is one of four sites where drops of Amrit, the elixir of immortality, accidentally spilled over from the pitcher while being carried by the celestial bird Garuda.
 The Haridwar city is also known as the “Gateway to the Lord”.
 The word Haridwar is combined of two words ‘Hari’ stands for Lord and ‘dwar’ stands for gate.

 Haridwar receives thousands of pilgrims every year and The Kumbha Mela is also held here in the month of April.
-During the Kumbha Mela, the thousands of devotees gather at the confined area near Har-ki-Pauri to bathe in the waters.
-This is the place where people from across the India visit for pilgrimage and to take a holy dip into the holy river Ganges.
+During the Kumbha Mela, thousands of devotees gather at the confined area near Har-ki-Pauri to bathe in the waters.
+This is the place where people from across India visit for pilgrimage and to take a holy dip into the holy river Ganges.
 It is one of the oldest living cities in India.

 - Chandi Devi temple

 - Jain Temple